AshIsbitt/DevOpsCheatSheets/git_cheat_sheet.md

     - `User.name` - See your git username
     - `User.email` - See your git email
     - `--global` - Set your global git settings.
 Without this, any changes made only apply to the current repo
-- ` git show <hash>` - Shows the diff on any single commit hash or git tag supplied
+- `git show <hash>` - Shows the diff on any single commit hash or git tag supplied
+- `git stash` - Temporarily save any changes since the last commit without actually committing them.
+This is mostly useful if you need to change branches or otherwise save your changes.
+    - `show` - Show the stashed files and changes
+    - `list` - List the various stashes saved
+    - `pop` - Restore the chosen stash to the "active" repo
+    - `clear` - Remove all stashes
+    - `drop` - Remove a single stash

 ```console
 ❯ git grep Hello